 Guide To Teaching and Learning

-Create Student Learning Outcomes
+Learning Outcomes

-The backward design concept was first promoted by Grant Wiggins and Jay McTighe in their book Understanding by Design.
+Backward design begins with thinking about the course-level learning outcomes.
+The concept was first promoted by Grant Wiggins and Jay McTighe in their book Understanding by Design.
 They encourage faculty to consider three questions:

 • What should students hear, read, view or otherwise encounter?
 In other words, knowledge they should be familiar with.